 Lisa Kelly is one of our two guest editors for our Deaf Anthology What Meets the Eye?
 The Deaf perspective.

-Lisa Kelly has single-sided deafness.
-She is also half Danish.
-Her first collection, A Map Towards Fluency, was published by Carcanet in 2019.
-Her poems have appeared in Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches Press) and Carcanet’s New Poetries VII.
-Her pamphlets are Philip Levine’s Good Ear (Stonewood Press) and Bloodhound (Hearing Eye).
+Her poems have been selected for anthologies, including Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches Press), Carcanet’s New Poetries VII and the Forward Book of Poetry.
 She is a regular host of poetry evenings at the Torriano Meeting House, London and is co-Chair of Magma Poetry.
 Lisa is co-editor of The Deaf Issue, Magma 69.
-She has been shortlisted four times for the Bridport Prize, longlisted for the National Poetry Competition in 2016 and 2018 and won the 2016 University of Lancaster (MA) ‘Reading’ Prize.
 In 2019, she read at Poetry International, Southbank Centre for d/Deaf Republic: Poets on Deafness.
 In 2020, she was commissioned by Nottingham Trent University in partnership with the Science Museum to create a film-poem in collaboration with other poets responding to telephony from a d/Deaf and marginalised perspective.
 She is currently studying British Sign Language, and is a freelance journalist writing about technology and business.
-Her latest pamphlet, From The IKEA Back Catalogue, is published by New Walk Editions 2021.